-It would be difficult to call yourself a real audiophile without being a fan of the qualities of vinyl and, as Record Store Day comes around again, more and more people are joining the ranks.
+It would be difficult to call yourself a real audiophile without being a fan of the qualities of vinyl and, as the newly expanded 'Turntables' section of our Awards indicates, more and more people are joining the ranks.

 But what good is loving vinyl without a having a decent turntable to play it on?
 And while we've been diligently tracking the best turntables you can currently buy - whether that's on a budget or USB-compatible - we like to take a trip down memory lane as much as anyone.

 Linn LP12 (1973)

 Linn's LP12 turntable was introduced in 1972 and immediately proved popular with audiophiles.
 The range of compatible arms and cartridges the company made meant keeping this vinyl player up-to-date was satisfyingly easy.

-Almost every aspect of the design has been revised over the years and, while the early breed of the LP12s had a round, rich balance, modern incarnations have moved towards a more neutral, even-handed sound.
+Almost every aspect of the design has been revised over the years, and while the early breed of the LP12s had a round and rich balance, modern incarnations have moved towards a more neutral, even-handed sound.

 Technics SL1200 (1976)

 Perennially the DJ's favourite, the SL1200 is known for being built to a supremely high standard.
 There was plenty of flexibility when it came to positioning and cartridge-matching too, so you had a fair bit of choice in making this turntable feel (and sound) like your own.

-Tough, fuss-free, with solid sound quality - this player is worthy of admiration.
+Tough, fuss-free, with solid sound quality - this player is worthy of its legendary status.

 Rega Planar 3 (1978)

 Since its introduction in 1978, the Rega Planar 3 has been a go-to turntable (and its modern incarnation is still going strong).

 A respectable mid-market record player, the Planar 3 remains an easy-going, low-cost piece of kit that continues to keep our vinyl spinnning - and since the company keeps refining the product, we imagine it'll stay that way for a while yet.

 Dual CS505 (1981)